Victoria Sambunaris

-Victoria Sambunaris (born 1964) is an American photographer.
+Victoria Sambunaris is an American photographer.
 Sambunaris was born in Lancaster, Pennsylvania.

 Education

 Sambunaris earned her Bachelor of Arts from Mount Vernon College in 1986 and her Masters of Fine Arts from Yale University in 1999.

+Career

 In 2010, she was awarded the Anonymous Was A Woman Award and was later hired by Yale University in 2012 as a lecturer in photography.
+In 2021, she was awarded a Guggenheim Fellowship.

 Collections

-Her work is included in the collections of the Whitney Museum of American Art, the Museum of Modern Art, New York and the San Francisco Museum of Modern Art.
+Her work is included in the collections of the Whitney Museum of American Art, the Museum of Modern Art, New York, the National Museum of Women in the Arts, and the San Francisco Museum of Modern Art.